James Webb telescope captures stunning image of Pillars of Creation: What to look for

-Known as the Pillars of Creation, the dusty towers some 6,500 light-years away are regarded as a birthplace of stars.
+Known as the Pillars of Creation, the dusty towers some 6,500 light-years away are regarded as the birthplace of stars.

 According to NASA, the Pillars of Creation are just a fraction of a star-forming region within the Eagle Nebula, which was discovered in 1745 by Swiss astronomer Jean-Philippe Loys de Chéseaux.